Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers and their opponents have combined to hit the over six times in their last 10 games with a total.
+- When it comes to hitting the over, the Rangers and their opponents are 6-4-0 in their last 10 games with a total.

-- Sportsbooks have not set a spread for any of the Rangers' last 10 games.
-Texas and its opponent have gone above the over/under for three straight games, with the average total established by sportsbooks during that stretch being 8.7.
+- There has not been a spread set for any of the Rangers' last 10 games.
+Texas' past four games have gone over the point total, and the average over/under during that streak was 8.4.

 Rangers Betting Records & Stats

-- The Rangers have won 50 of the 83 games they were the moneyline favorite this season (60.2%).
+- The Rangers have compiled a 51-33 record in games they were listed as the moneyline favorite (winning 60.7% of those games).

+- In games it has played as moneyline favorites with odds of -115 or shorter, Texas has a 51-33 record (winning 60.7% of its games).

-- The Rangers have an implied moneyline win probability of 53.5% in this contest.
+- The Rangers have an implied moneyline win probability of 53.5% in this matchup.

-- Texas has played in 127 games with a set over/under, and have combined with its opponents to go over the total 62 times (62-58-7).
+- In the 128 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 63 times (63-58-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!